zylon-ai/private-gpt/README.md

 ### CLI
 The script also supports optional command-line arguments to modify its behavior.
 You can see a full list of these arguments by running the command ```python privateGPT.py --help``` in your terminal.

+## Multiple Private Backends Support

+Provide `--backend` argument for both `ingest.py` and `privateGPT.py` to use a different backend.
+Currently supported backends are `prem` or `default`.

+### Backends

+- `default`: uses purely Python to interact and expose the models.
+- `prem`: uses [Prem](https://github.com/premAI-io/prem-app) in order to expose and serve the models with Docker.
+The `ingest.py` and `privateGPT.py` scripts are modified to use Prem as a backend.
+Check [here](https://dev.premai.io/docs/intro) to learn how to install and use Prem.

 # How does it work?
 Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.